Peetheadmin/AnsibleWordpress/README.md

 **Approach**:

-Step 1: For this assessment, I set up a test environment on VMWare Workstation to install wordpress on localhost using ansible(I'm a Ubuntu Linux image)
+Step 1: For this assessment, I set up a test environment on VMWare Workstation to install wordpress on localhost using ansible(I'm a Ubuntu Linux image).

-Step 2: Created a playbook for the installation of Apache, MySQL, PHP, Wordpress in the test Environment
+Step 2: Created a playbook for the installation of Apache, MySQL, PHP, Wordpress in the test Environment.

-Step 3: After success of Step 2, I published this playbook on my GitHub account
+Step 3: After success of Step 2, I published this playbook on my GitHub account.

 Step 4: Built a CloudFormation Template with resources mentoined in the Deliverable,This CFT takes user input like username, password,etc; and sets this parameters to the EC2 instance.